patel601/SparkHacks-demo/README.md

-# HTML-Template
+# Sample Repository

-Used for AWS workshop
+### Used for UIC SparkHacks demo for hosting a static website using AWS Amplify